Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book

-HiGHS has configurable parameters for the smallest non-zero and largest finite entries that may be present in the constraint matrix\footnote{\url{https://ergo-code.github.io/HiGHS/dev/options/definitions/\#small_matrix_value}}.
+HiGHS has configurable parameters for the smallest non-zero and largest finite entries that may be present in the constraint matrix\footnote{\url{https://ergo-code.github.io/HiGHS/dev/options/definitions/\#option-small-matrix-value}}.
 By default, any matrix entry whose absolute value is smaller than $10^{-9}$ is treated as $0$, and any matrix entry whose absolute value is larger than $10^{15}$ is treated as infinity.

 There are configurable primal and dual feasibility tolerances which equal $10^{-7}$ by default and which can be tuned to be as low as $10^{-10}$.
-In the primal simplex method, when a bound is found to be infeasible, it is shifted to make it feasible by at least the feasibility tolerance, plus a uniformly random quantity between $0$ and the feasibility tolerance\footnote{\url{https://github.com/ERGO-Code/HiGHS/blob/c67f06df422ce1faff4089033513874b87d99ab5/highs/simplex/HEkkPrimal.cpp\#L2793}}.
-In the dual simplex method, the solver perturbs the cost vector already during initialization\footnote{\url{https://github.com/ERGO-Code/HiGHS/blob/c67f06df422ce1faff4089033513874b87d99ab5/highs/simplex/HEkkDual.cpp\#L126}}.
+In the primal simplex method, when a bound is found to be infeasible, it is shifted to make it feasible by at least the feasibility tolerance, plus a uniformly random quantity between $0$ and the feasibility tolerance\footnote{\url{https://github.com/ERGO-Code/HiGHS/blob/c67f06df422ce1faff4089033513874b8/highs/simplex/HEkkPrimal.cpp\#L2793}}.
+In the dual simplex method, the solver perturbs the cost vector already during initialization\footnote{\url{https://github.com/ERGO-Code/HiGHS/blob/c67f06df422ce1faff4089033513874b8/highs/simplex/HEkkDual.cpp\#L126}}.
 These perturbations are uniformly distributed in an interval.

 The PhD thesis of Qi Huangfu \cite{qi-huangfu} documents the development of the HiGHS simplex method solver.
 In his work, he suggests that feasibility and optimality tolerances are typically on the order of $10^{-6}$ or $10^{-7}$.
-For HiGHS he describes\footnote{See also \url{https://github.com/ERGO-Code/HiGHS/blob/c67f06df422ce1faff4089033513874b87d99ab5/highs/simplex/HEkk.cpp\#L2488}} an explicit choice of value for cost perturbation of
+For HiGHS he describes\footnote{See also \url{https://github.com/ERGO-Code/HiGHS/blob/c67f06df422ce1faff4089/highs/simplex/HEkk.cpp\#L2488}} an explicit choice of value for cost perturbation of

 where $\opttol > 0$ is the dual feasibility tolerance and $r$ is a uniformly random number in $(0,1]$.
-In particular, in his work, the cost perturbation is the sum of a term proportionate to the objective and an absolute perturbation.
-We model these terms as being the same by assuming our LP is sufficiently well-scaled.
+In particular, the above cost perturbation incorporates a term whose magnitude is proportional to the objective and a term with absolute magnitude.
+In our analysis, we model these terms as being the same by assuming our LP is sufficiently well-scaled.

-A fundamental motivation for our work comes from a discussion in \cite[p.~61]{qi-huangfu} in a section entitled ``Related discussion of the perturbation."
-Using several citations, he describes the ubiquity of cost perturbation and notes that ``despite its wide application, the discussion of why perturbation works is relatively rare."
-He highlights that in the survey by Bixby \cite{BixbySurvey} it is noted that more ``aggressive'' perturbations were experimentally viewed as more effective and that, in personal communication, it became clear there was no theoretical understanding of this intuition either.
-Our results provide some explanation of this phenomenon.